Efficacy, Safety, Tolerability, and Biomarkers of Ibudilast (MN-166) in Patients Hospitalized With COVID-19 at Risk for ARDS

 Time Frame: Day 7

-Percentage of subjects who improved at least by 1 point in the National Institute of Allergy and Infectious Diseases 8-point scale and discharge record at Day 7.
-The scale is as follows: 1 = Not hospitalized, no limitations on activities; 2=Not hospitalized, limitation on activities and/or requiring home oxygen; 3=Hospitalized, not requiring supplemental oxygen - no longer requires ongoing medical care; 4=Hospitalized, not requiring supplemental oxygen - requiring ongoing medical care (COVID-19 related or otherwise) 5=Hospitalized, Hospitalized, requiring supplemental oxygen; 6=Hospitalized, on non-invasive ventilation or high flow oxygen devices; 7=Hospitalized, on invasive mechanical ventilation or extracorporeal membrane oxygenation (ECMO); 8=Death.
+Number (percentage) of participants with at least a 1-point improvement in clinical status on Day 7.
+Clinical status is measured by the National Institute of Allergy and Infectious Disease (NIAID) 8-Point Ordinal Scale: 1=Not hospitalized, no limitations on activities; 2=Not hospitalized, limitation on activities and/or requiring home oxygen; 3=Hospitalized, not requiring supplemental oxygen - no longer requires ongoing medical care; 4=Hospitalized, not requiring supplemental oxygen - requiring ongoing medical care (COVID-19 related or otherwise) 5=Hospitalized, Hospitalized, requiring supplemental oxygen; 6=Hospitalized, on non-invasive ventilation or high flow oxygen devices; 7=Hospitalized, on invasive mechanical ventilation or extracorporeal membrane oxygenation (ECMO); 8=Death.

 Day 7